Pyomo/pyomo/doc/OnlineDocs/modeling_extensions/gdp/solving.rst

 .. note::

-    Historically it was required to convert logical propositions to algebraic form prior to use of the MI(N)LP reformulations.
+    Historically it was required to convert logical propositions to algebraic form prior to use of the MI(N)LP reformulations and the GDPopt solver.
 However, this is mathematically incorrect since these reformulations convert logical formulations to algebraic formulations.
-It is therefore recommended to use the MI(N)LP reformulations directly.
+    It is therefore recommended to use both the MI(N)LP reformulations and GDPopt directly to transform or solve GDPs that include logical propositions.

-At present, logical propositions must be converted to algebraic form prior to use of the GDPopt solver.
-This may be accomplished via transformation:
+The following transforms logical propositions on the model to algebraic form:

 .. code::